ocasazza/ctag/docs/architecture.md

 2. The CLI parses the command and options
 3. The JSON processor reads and validates the JSON file
 4. For each command in the JSON file:
    - The CQL processor executes the query to find matching pages
    - If a CQL exclude expression is provided, matching pages are filtered out
    - For each matching page:
-     - If interactive mode is enabled for the command, the user is prompted for confirmation
-     - The tag manager performs the requested operation on the page
-   - Results for the command are displayed to the user
-5. Overall summary is displayed to the user

-### CSV Command File Flow

-1. User enters the `from-csv` command with a path to a CSV file
-2. The CLI parses the command and options
-3. The CSV processor validates the CSV file structure and reads the commands
-4. For each command in the CSV file:
-   - The CQL processor executes the query to find matching pages
-   - If a CQL exclude expression is provided, matching pages are filtered out
-   - For each matching page: